AZBevier/sims/README.md

 virtual memory system supported by the V6 & V9 CPUs.
 The system needs further testing to solidify the SEL32 simulator code in all of the supported environmenets.

+Available tap tools in taptools directory:
+./taptools   - set of tools to work with .tap formatted tapes.
+Also tools
+               to convert between MPX and UNIX file formats.
+See README file in the taptools directory and source for descriptions.

+Available Level One Diagnostic boot tape in tests directory: diag.ini     - command file to start diags.
+Type "./sel32 tests/diag.ini" diag.tap     - bootable level one diagnostic tape w/auto testing.
+               Set cpu type to 32/27, 32/67, 32/87, 32/97, V6 or V9.
+All
+               cpu models now run all diagnostics provided on the diagnostic tape.
+Running DEXP stand alone causes input to stop after a few characters are entered.
+More testing is still required.

+               CV.CSL - Firmware control diag.
+Disabled in auto testing.
+               CV.CP1 - CPU diag part 1 runs OK.
+               CV.CP2 - CPU diag part 2 runs OK.
+               CV.CP3 - CPU diag part 3 runs OK.
+               CV.EAD - Effective address diag runs OK.
+               CV.BRD - Base register instruction diag runs OK, except 32/27.
+               CV.INT - Interrupt diag runs OK.
+               CV.TRP - Traps diag runs OK.
+               CV.CMD - Cache/Shadow diag.
+Disabled in auto testing.
+               CN.MMM - Non virtual memory diag runs OK.
+               VM.MMM - Virtual memory diag for V6 & V9 runs OK.
+               CV.IPT - IPU trap diag.
+Disabled in auto testing.
+               CV.CSD - WCS read/write trap diag.
+Disabled in auto testing.
+               CV.CON - Operators Console runs all tests for all CPUs.
+               CV.DXP - Diagnostic executive for level 2 diags.
+OK in batch.
+               67.FPT - Level two floating point diag runs under DXP OK.
+               CV.ITD - Level two interval timer diag runs under DXP OK.

+               Set GPR[0] = 0xffffffff before booting from tape to disable the auto test and go to the Diagnostic Overlay Loader (DOL>) prompt.
+               Testing is extremely difficult without any source for the diagnostics.
+Updates to follow as tests are corrected.

+Other MPX versions support:
+               I have recently received some old MPX 3.X save tapes.
+Using these I have been able to hand build a MPX3.6 SDT tape that can be used to install MPX3.6.
+Once installed, the system can be used to build a new user SDT tape and install it elsewhere.
+Both based and non- based O/S images can be created.
+More images for installation will be made available in the future as I work my way through the save tapes.
+I still do not have a master SDT tape for any of the MPX 1.X or MPX 3.X systems.
+I have a 1600/6250 BPI tape drive that can read 9 track tapes and convert them to .tap files.
+If you have a master SDT, I would be very thankfull.
+Please keep looking.

+James C. Bevier
+12/31/2021